What is Form 1098-T?

 The University will mail Form 1098-T to the student at the student's home address as listed in the University's records as of the January date the forms are prepared.

 Why is there no amount in box for “Payments received?”

 Educational institutions have the option of reporting either an amount in Box 1 “Payments received” or Box 2 “Amounts billed for qualified tuition and related expenses.”
 Delaware Valley College has chosen the option to report an amount in Box 2.
-Information about your payments can be found at the same web site indicated in the following question.
+Information about your payments can be found online through the online billing and payment system..

 What transactions are included in the 1098-T?

 The amounts in the various boxes on your Form 1098-T include only those transactions that were posted to your student account during the calendar year.

 Where can I get additional information about whether I'm eligible for any tax benefits?